BOberreither/INTRO/README.md

 - <a href="https://www.researchgate.net/publication/378862360_Paradigmen_einer_digitalen_Rezeptionswissenschaft_Produktiv-literarische_Rezeptionsphanomene_als_Linked_Data_am_Beispiel_der_deutschsprachigen_literarischen_Sappho-Rezeption">German-language literary reception of Sappho</a>

 **PUBLICATIONS/TALKS ON INTRO:**
-- Oberreither, B. (2024, *upcoming*), Text and Image Are the Same, or Close Enough at Least.
+- Oberreither, B. (2024), Text and Image Are the Same, or Close Enough at Least.
 Reflections on Expanding an Ontology for Intertextual Relations Towards Intermediality.
 Presentation.
 Linked Open Data and Literary Studies, Nov.
 19–Nov.
 20, 2024, Berlin.
 - Oberreither, B. (2023), ‚A Linked Data Vocabulary for Intertextuality in Literary Studies, with